Category:

 Adrian Street - wrestlingbiographies.com

-The tale of “Exotic” Adrian Street is a captivating one for any true wrestling aficionado, even though his name might be unfamiliar to the casual fan.
+The tale of “Exotic” Adrian Street is a captivating one for any true wrestling fan, even though his name might be unfamiliar to the casual fan.
 Despite his smaller size in the world of professional wrestling, his flamboyant, effeminate character, complete with savage tendencies, never failed to elicit a strong reaction from the crowd.
 By creating this highly provocative, controversial persona as early as the mid-1960s, Street broke the boundaries of professional wrestling.
 At a time when U.S. and European societies were particularly conservative, his cross-dressing, hyper-sexualized character, accompanied by Miss Linda, pushed every envelope possible to create controversy and stand out in the industry.

 Real Name: Adrian Street